Indianapolis Racers

-The Indianapolis Racers were a major league hockey team in the World Hockey Association (WHA) from 1974 to 1978.
+The Indianapolis Racers were a major league ice hockey team that played in the World Hockey Association (WHA) from 1974 to 1978.
 They competed in four full seasons before folding 25 games into the 1978–79 season.
 They played at Market Square Arena.
-They are often best known for being the first professional team to secure the services of Wayne Gretzky and Mark Messier.
+They were the first professional team to secure Wayne Gretzky and Mark Messier.

+History

+The Racers started as a WHA expansion team for the 1974–75 season alongside the Phoenix Roadrunners.
+John Weissert and Dick Tinkham, owners of the Indiana Pacers of the American Basketball Association, were the original owners of the team.
+On February 26, 1974, the team name was announced to be the Racers.
+The team hired Johnny Wilson as coach in January 1974, but he left the team to coach the Michigan Stags.
+On June 27, 1974, Gerry Moore became the head coach.
+In December 1974, the team was sold to former Houston Aeros owner Paul Deneau.
+Five games into the 1975–76 season, Moore was fired and replaced by Jacques Demers.

 The Racers were known in the WHA for their sometimes-fanatical fans.
 The franchise led the WHA in attendance for the 1976–77 season.
 The Racers won the 1975–76 WHA Eastern Division championship and swept the rival Cincinnati Stingers in the 1977 WHA playoffs.
 Notable players for the Racers include Wayne Gretzky, Mark Messier, Pat Stapleton, Dave Keon, Michel Dion and Kim Clackson.
-The Racers' best-known coach, Jacques Demers, later led the Montreal Canadiens to win the Stanley Cup in 1992–93.
+The Racers' best-known coach, Jacques Demers, later led the Montreal Canadiens to the 1992–93 Stanley Cup championship.
+During the 1977 WHA playoffs they won the longest postseason game in WHA history 4–3 on April 9, when they defeated the Cincinnati Stingers at the Riverfront Coliseum in triple overtime on a goal by Gene Peacosh.